kpodsiadlo/session_creator/readme.md

 A tool for automatic creation of DAW sessions, based on the list of files supplied in .txt or Excel format.
 Designed with audio post-production studios in mind.

-## Installation
+## Dependencies:

-Does not require installation.
-Uses only Python 3.6 internal library.
+Developed in Python 3.6.8.
+Requires openpyxl 3.0.3 or later.

 ## Usage